 Heraklion – Get Directions

-Located in Heraklio Town, 650 feet from Heraklion Archaeological Museum.
+Located in Heraklio Town, 650 feet from the Heraklion Archaeological Museum.
 The Heraklion airport is also only located 1.9 miles away.
 The port is only 1,800 feet from the property.

 This modern and minimalist hotel is family-owned and operated.
 Heraklion is the perfect stay-over to see the best archaeological sites.